My main area of expertise is counselling people with issues surrounding their sexuality.

 TREATMENT OF TRAUMA

 Sex therapy is also advised for survivors of rape and sexual assault.
-If you have flashbacks, issues with intimacy, feel dissociated, and constantly alert it is possible that you have been traumatised.
+If you have flashbacks, issues with intimacy, feel dissociated, and are constantly alert or on guard, it is possible that you are experiencing ongoing trauma.
 It is very common for the survivors to have issues adjusting after a traumatic situation.
 Sexual therapy can help with dealing with trauma and regaining sexual confidence.

 POST CANCER TREATMENT ISSUES